trailer driving down interstate bg

 You probably have at least some sort of familiarity with the International Fuel Tax Agreement, more commonly known as IFTA.
-If you’re the one responsible for filing each quarter, you might hear the word “IFTA” and start feeling a sense of dread.
+If you’re the one responsible for your company's IFTA quarterly report, you might hear the word “IFTA” and start feeling a sense of dread.

 IFTA reporting is a necessary, often time-consuming exercise that carriers in the lower 48 states and 10 Canadian provinces have to perform four times each year and is a necessary part of the transportation industry.
 Rather than reporting fuel taxes in each state individually, IFTA allows carriers to report and pay fuel taxes in their base state of operations.

 While IFTA reporting likely isn’t anyone’s favorite thing to do, it’s a much more streamlined method for drivers and fleet owners to pay their taxes.
-There are some common mistakes that people make during the reporting process, though.
+There are some common mistakes that people make when processing an IFTA quarterly report, though.
 Below, we’ll go over some of those mistakes, the consequences of missing and/or failing to file IFTA and how to make the process easier.

 5 Common IFTA Reporting Mistakes